Page Reviewed / Updated - February 20, 2020

 Maryland's Community Personal Assistance Services (CPAS) are part of the state Medicaid plan and are provided in the eligible individual's home or community residence by self-employed or agency-employed providers.
 Under this program, ‘self-employed' means program participants choose their own care providers.
+Under this option, spouses cannot be hired to provide care, but adult children of the aging individual can be hired.
 ‘Agency-employed’ means the programs administration team chooses the care providers for the program participants.
 In either case, the CPAS program pays for care.

 Maryland’s Community Personal Assistance Services was formerly known as the Medical Assistance Personal Care (MAPC) Program.
 Community Personal Assistance Services / MAPC assists chronically ill, frail elderly, or disabled people in staying in their own homes.
 This is done by granting personal support with basic daily living tasks, such as bathing, dressing, eating, and going to the bathroom.
 The individual providing care must be an approved personal care provider, certified in first aid and CPR, and supervised by a registered nurse case monitor.
 This program is administered county-by-county.